 An individual must submit complete evidence when applying for tax-free transitional certificate.
 Complete evidence must always account for the total percentage of lifetime allowance used so that a scheme administrator can determine the portion of the pension benefits that were taken as tax-free lump sums.

-It is for the scheme administrator to decide if the evidence provided is sufficient.
+It is for the certification administrator to decide if the evidence provided is sufficient.
 They will need to consider the evidence on a case-by-case basis.
 Some examples of appropriate evidence would be financial records, BCE statements or bank statements.

 Certification